beltoforion/muparser/README.rst

     :target: https://ci.appveyor.com/project/jschueller/muparser-9ib44

-muparser - Fast math parser library
+muparser - fast math parser library
 ===================================

 For a detailed description of the parser go to http://beltoforion.de/article.php?a=muparser.